surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

-The step sequencers inside **voice LFOs** have an extra lane at the top of the step editor allowing to re-trigger the two regular voice envelopes (The Amplitude and Filter Envelope Generators) when the small rectangle is filled at that particular step.
+The step sequencers inside **voice LFOs** have an extra lane at the top of the step editor allowing to re-trigger the two regular voice envelopes (The Amplifier and Filter Envelope Generators) when the small rectangle is filled at that particular step.

 ![Illustration 47: Envelope retrigger pane of LFO 1](./images/Pictures/illu14.png)